-2. How timely, overall, was the customer service provided by the RRB in fiscal year 2012, as measured by this timeliness index?
+2. How timely, overall, was the customer service provided by the RRB in fiscal year 2018, as measured by this timeliness index?

-During fiscal year 2012, the overall benefit timeliness index was 99.3 percent.
-This means that the RRB provided benefit services within the time frames promised in the Customer Service Plan 99.3 percent of the time.
+During fiscal year 2018, the overall benefit timeliness index was 98.8 percent.
+This means that the RRB provided benefit services within the time frames promised in the Customer Service Plan 98.8 percent of the time.
+The timeliness index for retirement applications, survivor applications, disability applications and payments only, the processing of which includes considerable manual intervention, is 91.4 percent, whereas the timeliness index for railroad unemployment and sickness benefit applications and claims only, a highly automated process, is 99.9 percent.
 More detailed performance information for specific benefit areas is presented in the questions and answers that follow.

-3. What standards were used by the RRB in fiscal year 2012 for processing applications for railroad retirement employee or spouse annuities and how well did it meet those standards?
+3. What standards were used by the RRB in fiscal year 2018 for processing applications for railroad retirement annuities and how well did it meet those standards?

-Under the RRB's standards, if you filed an application for a railroad retirement employee or spouse annuity in advance, the RRB will make a decision to pay or deny the application within 35 days of the beginning date of your annuity.
+Under the RRB's standards, if you filed an application for a railroad retirement annuity in advance, the RRB will make a decision to pay or deny the application within 35 days of the beginning date of your annuity.
 If you have not filed in advance, the RRB will make a decision within 60 days of the date you filed your application.

-Taking employee and spouse cases together, of the cases processed during fiscal year 2012, the RRB made a decision within 35 days of their annuity beginning dates on 96.3 percent of applicants who filed in advance.
-The combined average processing time for these cases was 16 days.
+Of the cases processed during fiscal year 2018, the RRB made a decision within 35 days of their annuity beginning dates on 94.9 percent of applicants who filed in advance.
+The average processing time for these cases was 14.7 days.

-Also, taking employee and spouse cases together, of the cases processed during fiscal year 2012, the RRB made a decision within 60 days of their filing dates on 97.9 percent of applicants who had not filed in advance.
-In these cases, the combined average processing time was 29.6 days.
+Also, of the cases processed during fiscal year 2018, the RRB made a decision within 60 days of their filing dates on 96.5 percent of applicants who had not filed in advance.
+In these cases, the average processing time was 21.1 days.

-The RRB's goals in fiscal year 2012 were 95 and 96.8 percent timeliness, respectively, for those filing in advance and those not filing in advance.
+The RRB's goals in fiscal year 2018 were 94 percent timeliness both for persons filing in advance and persons not filing in advance.

-4. What standards were used in the area of survivor benefits in fiscal year 2012?
+4. What standards were used in the area of survivor benefits in fiscal year 2018?

-Under the standards, if you filed for a railroad retirement survivor annuity and you were not already receiving benefits as a spouse, the RRB will make a decision to pay, deny, or transfer your application to the Social Security Administration within 60 days of the beginning date of your annuity or the date the application is filed (whichever is later).
+Under the standards, if you filed for a railroad retirement survivor annuity and you were not already receiving benefits as a spouse, the RRB will make a decision to pay, deny, or transfer your application to the Social Security Administration within 60 days of the beginning date of your annuity, or the date the application is filed, whichever is later.
 If you are already receiving a spouse annuity, the RRB will make a decision to pay, deny, or transfer your application for a survivor annuity to the Social Security Administration within 30 days of the first notice of the employee's death.
 If you filed for a lump-sum death benefit, the RRB will make a decision to pay or deny your application within 60 days of the date the application is filed.